 Tring Town Council is the local authority at parish level for the town of Tring.
 There are twelve Councillors, who are elected every four years.
-The next election will be in May 2019.
+The next election will be in May 2023.

 When does the Council meet?

 There is one full Council Meeting every month (except August).
-At the moment there are five other committees which meet regularly: Planning, Finance & Policy, Allotments & Environment, Buildings & Assets, and Staffing and Employment.
-Committees are held roughly quarterly on a rolling programme (except Planning which is more frequent).
+At the moment there are six other Standing Committees which meet regularly: Planning; Finance & Policy; Allotments & Environment; Buildings, Assets, and Infrastructure; Town Plan; and Staffing and Employment.
+Committee meetings are held roughly quarterly on a rolling programme (except Planning, which is more frequent).
 In practice this means meetings of some sort are held every fortnight except during holiday periods, and at Christmas and Easter.
 All meetings of the Council and its Standing Committees are open to the public.

 For more details, see the list of council and committee meeting dates & minutes.

 Where are the meetings held?

 Council and committee meetings are usually held in the Council Chamber at the Market House, which also houses the Clerk’s offices and the Council’s Information Centre.
+However,

 How many staff does the Council employ?

 The Council has 10 members of staff, mostly working part-time.
-The staff are: the Town Clerk, the Deputy Clerk, the Information Officer plus two assistants, the Clerk of the Youth Town Council, the Town Warden, the Outside Worker and the caretaker of The Market House.
+The staff are: the Town Clerk, the Deputy Clerk, the Information Officer plus three assistants, the Clerk of the Youth Town Council, the Town Warden, the Outside Worker and the caretaker of The Market House.
 Click the link to view a diagram of the staffing structure.

 What does Tring Town Council do?